Gwynerva/nuxt-my-icons/README.md

 * Auto detection of non-existing/invalid icon names.
 * Registering new icons in runtime optimised for repeated use.

-See it in action in [demo](https://gwynerva.github.io/nuxt-my-icons) page!
+See it in action in [demo](https://gwynerva.github.io/nuxt-my-icons) page or play with the module in live [playground](https://stackblitz.com/edit/nuxt-starter-opz1f7xj?file=app.vue) in browser!

 ## Installation